-The largest interdenominational congregation in Beijing, this church offers regular services in English, Mandarin and six other languages.
+The largest interdenominational congregation in Beijing, this church offers regular services in English, Mandarin, and six other languages.
 Ministry teams and youth groups make this massive church feel like a family.
 Services are held in several locations throughout the city.
-Main service is held at the 21st Century Theater.
+The main service is held at the 21st Century Theater.
 For service and location times as well as services in other languages, see the website.
 Services like counseling also available.
 Open to foreign passport holders only.

 Congregation of the Good Shepherd